The short version (plain English)

 13. Contact

-Use the contact form on the homepage for any privacy-related question or request.
+[email protected].
 Every message reaches a human and we read them.